Sega

 1986

-Not Added Yet The original Japanese release was named the Mark III, due to the fact that it was the successor of the SG-1000 II.
+Not Added Yet Originally known as Mark III in Japan since it was the successor of the SG-1000 II.

 The Master System II lacked the port for games that came on Sega Cards.